 Speaker Design Software

-A sound engineer who works in sound reinforcement needs to have a working knowledge of speaker design software.
+A sound engineer who works in sound reinforcement needs to have training in speaker design software.
 This software allows one to test several speaker set-ups to determine settings and enclosures.
 Likewise, it factors a wide variety of other elements for various situations.
 It takes the guesswork out of picking the right speaker set-up for a job.
 For this reason, it is a vital tool for those in sound reinforcement.
 There are many great programs on the market, including freeware.

 Wireless microphones are popular in live applications.
 The most common wireless microphone systems are those with a four, two or one mic set-up.
 With wireless microphone systems, the sound engineer needs to know what frequencies the sound is running on, the range of the mics and the number of channels they will use.
 The sound engineer wants to know the frequency their systems are on and if there is anything else on those frequencies.
 They will also want to be mindful of the range of the mics.
 Specifically, at what distance they begin failing to communicate successfully with the receiver.